Efficient Stochastic Optimisation via Sequential Monte Carlo: Sequential Monte Carlo for Optimisation

 This estimator is then plugged into the first-order optimiser update \eqref{eq:generic_first_order} to obtain the next iterate $\theta_{k+1}$.
 The complete \gls*{SOSMC} procedure is given in Algorithm~\ref{alg:sosmc}.

 \begin{remark} When the forward kernel is chosen as the \gls*{ULA} with step-size $h > 0$:

 and

 we recover a number of existing stochastic optimisation algorithms as special cases of \gls*{SOSMC}, see Appendix~\ref{app:sosmc_equivalence}.
 When $\ell(\theta)$ is the negative log-marginal likelihood in a \gls*{LVM}, our choice of kernels results in the so-called \gls*{JALA-EM} algorithm for \gls*{MMLE}, developed by \citet{cuin2025learning}.
 On the other hand, if $\ell(\theta)$ is the negative maximum-likelihood loss, also known as cross-entropy in that context, arising from a training objective in an \gls*{EBM}, our algorithm takes the form of the \gls*{SMC} sampler proposed by \citet{carbone2024efficient}.
-While these two papers develop their methods by fixing the choice of kernels, our \gls*{SOSMC} framework allows for more general choices of forward and backward kernels, which can be tailored to specific problems. \end{remark} \begin{remark} Our framework offers flexible choices for forward and backward kernels in algorithm design.
-For example, $\mathsf{K}_k$ can be chosen as a \gls*{MALA} kernel, which simplifies the weights significantly \citep{del2006sequential}.
-It must be also noted that all the possible combinations of choices of $\mathsf{K}_k$ or $\mathsf{K}_{k-1}$ for the forward or backward kernel can be proven to be equivalent in the continuous time limit, and coherent with SMC schemes in discrete time, cfr. \cite{schonle2025sampling} and Figure 2 in it.
-One could also adopt underdamped Langevin dynamics or deterministic dynamics and coherently estimate the corresponding importance weights, see for instance \cite{schonle2025efficient} \end{remark}
+While these two papers develop their methods by fixing the choice of kernels, our \gls*{SOSMC} framework allows for more general choices. \end{remark} \begin{remark} Our framework offers flexible choices for forward and backward kernels in algorithm design.
+For example, $\mathsf{K}_k$ can be chosen to be $\pi_{\theta_{k}}$-invariant, such as a \gls*{MALA} kernel or others discussed in Appendix \ref{app:kernel_choices-invariant}, whilst $\mathsf{L}_{k-1}$ may be the corresponding time reversal, which simplifies the weights significantly \citep{del2006sequential}.
+It should also be noted that the discretized kernel admits several equivalent parametrizations: the forward and backward kernels can each be taken as $\mathsf{K}_k$ or $\mathsf{K}_{k-1}$, and all resulting combinations coincide in the continuous-time limit while remaining consistent with discrete-time SMC schemes.
+We refer to \cite{schonle2025sampling}, and in particular to Figure 2 therein, for a detailed discussion.
+One could also adopt underdamped Langevin dynamics or deterministic dynamics and coherently estimate the corresponding importance weights, see for instance \cite{schonle2025efficient}. \end{remark}